Šilentabor: Castle

 Šilentabor Castle was a 15th-century castle, of which only few ruins are visible today.
 Archaeological excavations have revealed the remains of a medieval defence structure and yielded numerous artifacts, confirming construction and life within the castle complex from the 15th to 17th centuries, as mentioned in historical sources.
 It had more than fifty granaries.
 A model of a castle can be found in the Pivka Park of Military History.

 Church

 The local church, built south of the settlement, is dedicated to Saint Martin and belongs to the Parish of Zagorje.
 It stands on its own nearby hill called St. Martin at an elevation of 723 m.
 It has a chancel with Gothic elements and frescoes from 1464, which are in the Istrian-Karst artistic style.
 During the Baroque period, it was expanded.
-It can be seen from the outside, but to see the inside visitors have to make prior arrangements with Ivana Lenarčič, a local guide.
+It can be seen from the outside, but to see the inside visitors have to make prior arrangements with a local guide.
 The church is surrounded by a small cemetery.
 According to some records, there were two vaults; in one lies Bishop Andrej Jakob de Raunach, who lived in a nearby castle.
 Records also say it was its own parish with a monastery below it.
 There is still a mass every Sunday after St. Martin's Day (11 November).